michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - n: a circumstance upon which subsequent events depend
 - v: attach with a hinge
 ### Family
-hinge: hinged, hinges, hinging, unhinge+;unhinge: unhinged, unhinges, unhinging
+- hinge: hinged, hinges, hinging, unhinge+
+- unhinge: unhinged, unhinges, unhinging
 ### Examples
 - Much of the Rams’ immediate future will hinge on Goff’s development under a new coach.
 - In the end, her life hinged on one thing - a heart transplant.